Learning Dense Flow Field for Highly-accurate Cross-view Camera Localization: Experiments

-\paragraph{Same-Area} We conducted performance evaluations of the model in the same region on both the KITTI and Vigor datasets.
+We conducted performance evaluations of the model in the same region on both the KITTI and Vigor datasets.
 The results of the KITTI dataset tests are shown in Table \ref{table1}.
 Our method significantly outperformed previous algorithms in camera pose estimation, with an average error reduction of 81\% and a median error reduction of 89\% compared to SliceMatch.
 Notably, our algorithm's predictive performance for vertical position in the same region was significantly higher than that of other algorithms, indicating that despite the limited field of view, our approach learned the semantic relationship between roadside buildings in this area and their corresponding features in satellite images.

 In Table \ref{table3}, the testing results on the VIGOR dataset show that our method achieves significantly lower average and median localization errors than SliceMatch by 42\% and 62\%, respectively, when the direction is known.
 When the direction is unknown, our algorithm still performs well, with both the average and median localization errors lower than those of SliceMatch.

 Furthermore, our algorithm demonstrates good performance in angle prediction, with average and median angle errors lower than those of SliceMatch by 67\% and 69\%, respectively.